 Each year a wellness fair is provided for all employees and their families.
 Some of the booths included: screenings for skin damage, blood panels, insurance information, simulation of driving while texting, radon detectors, blood pressures, and nutrition advice.
 Employees were also provided flu and Tdap vaccines as needed.
 A breakfast was added, which was a nice addition to the fair.

 O’Brien County Public Health Nurses provide TB testing for inmates before transferring to federal prisons.
 Nurses also provide exams for minor complaints such as sore mouth, removal of stitches, inspection of skin, and other requests by jailers, to insure safety for all involved.

 O’Brien County Public Health Nurses provide medication administration for patients who need monthly injections and have latent TB.
 The Medication is administered on a monthly bases and education and explanation of their medications is provided.

 WELLNESS AND FALL ASSESSMENT PROGRAMS

-O’Brien County Health Services collaborates with the local hospitals and Home Health and Hospice to provide home visits to recently hospitalized patients who do not qualify for other services.
+O’Brien County Public Health collaborates with the local hospitals, and Home Health and Hospice to provide home visits to recently hospitalized patients who do not qualify for other services.
 In order to eliminate readmission to the hospital after discharge, Public Health will visit the patients home to ensure understanding of medications, check home for fall risks and answer questions the patient may have.
 Public Health will communicate findings and patient status to all concerned.

 POLICIES AND PROCEDURES